 It’s the $64,000-dollar question.
-You’re convinced that having a home-mate is a good idea and you’d like to try it.
+You’re convinced that having a housemate is a good idea and you’d like to try it.
 You know what the process for finding a good housemate.
-But how do you find a good home-mate?
-Where do you even begin to look?
-After you’ve taken the time to get know yourself and your needs, try looking in these places.
+But how do you even know how/where to begin to look?

 There are three parts that have to come together.